-- Defendant's various duties to use reasonable data security.
-On information and belief, Plaintiff alleges that Defendant's actions were-and still are-inadequate and unreasonable.
-And Plaintiff and Class members continue to suffer injury from the ongoing threat of fraud and identity theft. - 189.
-Given its authority under the Declaratory Judgment Act, this Court should enter a judgment declaring, among other things, the following: - a.
-Defendant owed-and continues to owe-a legal duty to use reasonable data security to secure the data entrusted to it; - Defendant has a duty to notify impacted individuals of the Data Breach under the common law and Section 5 of the FTC Act; - c.
+- 186. Given its authority under the Declaratory Judgment Act, this Court should enter a judgment declaring, among other things, the following: - a.
+Defendant owed-and continues to owe-a legal duty to use reasonable data security to secure the data entrusted to it; - b.
+Defendant has a duty to notify impacted individuals of the Data Breach under the common law and Section 5 of the FTC Act; - c.
 Defendant breached, and continues to breach, its duties by failing to use reasonable measures to the data entrusted to it; and - d.
-Defendant breaches of its duties caused-and continues to cause-injuries to Plaintiff and Class members. - 190.
-The Court should also issue corresponding injunctive relief requiring Defendant to use adequate security consistent with industry standards to protect the data entrusted to it. - 191.
-If an injunction is not issued, Plaintiff and the Class will suffer irreparable injury and lack an adequate legal remedy if Defendant experiences a

-192. And if a second breach occurs, Plaintiff and the Class will lack an adequate remedy at law because many of the resulting injuries are not readily quantified in full and they will be forced to bring multiple lawsuits to rectify the same conduct.
+Defendant breaches of its duties caused-and continues to cause-injuries to Plaintiff and Class members. - 187.
+The Court should also issue corresponding injunctive relief requiring Defendant to use adequate security consistent with industry standards to protect the data entrusted to it. - 188.
+If an injunction is not issued, Plaintiff and the Class will suffer irreparable injury and lack an adequate legal remedy if Defendant experiences a second data breach. - 189.
+And if a second breach occurs, Plaintiff and the Class will lack an adequate remedy at law because many of the resulting injuries are not readily quantified in full and they will be forced to bring multiple lawsuits to rectify the same conduct.
 Simply put, monetary damages-while warranted for out-of-pocket damages and other legally quantifiable and provable damages-cannot cover the full extent of Plaintiff and Class members' injuries.

-- 193. If an injunction is not issued, the resulting hardship to Plaintiff and Class members far exceeds the minimal hardship that Defendant could experience if an injunction is issued. - 194.
+- 190. If an injunction is not issued, the resulting hardship to Plaintiff and Class members far exceeds the minimal hardship that Defendant could experience if an injunction is issued. - 191.
 An injunction would benefit the public by preventing another data breach-thus preventing further injuries to Plaintiff, Class members, and the public at large.